ogerardin/back2back/README.md

 Configuring as a macOS Global Daemon
 ------------------------------------
-To install back2back daemon as a macOS "global daemon" using launchtl, just run:
+To install back2back daemon as a macOS "global daemon" using launchtl, run:

     sudo ./installDaemon.sh